Khurram-0/MachineLearning_NeuralNetwork/README.md

     FCL (24 units ) // one hidden layer

 **The follwoing applies in all cases**
+  – The number of samples used is 30'000
   – Data split ratios: 30% training, 20% validation, and 50% test set.
   – Number of epochs: 20
   – Bath size: 12